Saran33/Djangrid/README.md

 - The campaign should now be sent.

 ### Scheduling a Campaign
-- To schedule a campaign for futre sending, create a crontab entry for the submit_campaign management command.
+- To schedule a campaign for future sending, create a crontab entry for the submit_campaign management command.
 `EDITOR=nano crontab -e`
 - e.g. to send it in 15 minutes time:
 `*/15 * * * * (cd <project_root> && <path_to_virtualenv>/bin/python3.10 <project_root>/manage.py submit_campaign 1>/dev/null 2>&1)`